OleHolmNielsen/ITwiki/docs/Dell_iDRAC.rst

 Dell iDRAC Tools
 ----------------------

-Install the *Dell iDRAC Tools for Linux* by searching the servers *Downloads* page for the *Systems Management* category.
+Install the *Dell iDRAC Tools for Linux* by searching the server's *Downloads* page for the *Systems Management* category.
 A tar-ball such as ``Dell-iDRACTools-Web-LX-11.4.0.0-1435_A00.tar.gz`` may be downloaded and used to install the Linux tools.
+The iDRAC tool packages are provided for a number of Linux distributions.

 SSH login to iDRAC
 ------------------